IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/indic.md

 For this shared track, we welcome English to Indic {Hindi, Marathi, Punjabi}, and Indic {Hindi, Marathi, Punjabi} to English speech-to-speech translation models for constrained and unconstrained settings.
 Thus, there will be a total of 6 cases for this task.
 Languages: We plan to release a dataset for the following language pairs: English (en) to Hindi (hi), Marathi (mr), and Punjabi (pa).
 The speech data is approximately 40 hours for each of the languages.
 We also intend to provide parallel texts for all the languages.

 Parallel speech dataset for English, Hindi, Marathi and Punjabi can be downloaded from the given link.
+The provided dataset are n-way parallel.

 [Dataset](https://drive.google.com/drive/folders/1anpoueLuRSXy-j23IYwDqt81MAdJ2O_3?usp=sharing)